gatsbyjs/gatsby/docs/docs/reference/release-notes/v3.1/index.md

 ## Improved Error Messages

 We've seen many complaints about the unspecific error `"Error page resources for <path> not found.
 Not rendering React"`.
 There are many reasons why this could happen so we improved our error logging to output the original error.
-As usual you'll see the error in DevTools console or your error tracker.
+As usual you'll see the error in DevTools console or in your error tracker.

 Consider the following example, it now shows the actual error.